github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 A call to a member predicate may  be a *direct* call:
  - If the receiver is not a super expression it is not direct.
- - The receiver is ``A.super`` and ``A`` is an instanceof type and not a base type then it is not direct.
+ - If the receiver is ``A.super`` and ``A`` is an instanceof type and not a base type then it is not direct.
- - The receiver is ``A.super`` and ``A`` is a base type type and not an instanceof type then it is direct.
+ - If the receiver is ``A.super`` and ``A`` is a base type type and not an instanceof type then it is direct.
- - If the receiver is ``A.super`` and ``A`` is a base type and an instanceof type then the call is not valid
+ - If the receiver is ``A.super`` and ``A`` is a base type and an instanceof type then the call is not valid.
- - The receiver is ``super`` and the member predicate is in the exported member predicate environment of an instanceof type and not in the exported member predicate environment of a base type then it isn't direct.
+ - If the receiver is ``super`` and the member predicate is in the exported member predicate environment of an instanceof type and not in the exported member predicate environment of a base type then it isn't direct.
- - The receiver is ``super`` and the member predicate is in the exported member predicate environment of a base type and not in the exported member predicate environment of an instanceof type then it is direct.
+ - If the receiver is ``super`` and the member predicate is in the exported member predicate environment of a base type and not in the exported member predicate environment of an instanceof type then it is direct.
  - If the receiver is ``super`` and the member predicate is in the exported member predicate environment of a base type and in the exported member predicate environment of an instanceof type then the call is not valid.

 If the call resolves to a member predicate, then the *receiver values* are as follows.
 If the call has a receiver, then the receiver values are the values of that receiver.
 If the call does not have a receiver, then the single receiver value is the value of ``this`` in the contextual named tuple.